ssvlabs/ssv-rewards/README.md

      # This should be enabled for compatibility with Ethereum's Pectra upgrade.
     pectra_support: false # Use real effective balance instead of fixed 32 ETH

+    # network_fee_address (optional) is the address that will collect all network fees deducted from rewards.
+    # When specified, a new entry will be added to reward CSVs showing the total collected fees for this address.
+    # These fee deductions are then included in the merkle tree as rewards for the network fee address.
+    network_fee_address: "0x1234567890abcdef1234567890abcdef12345678"

 rounds:
   - period: 2023-07 # Designated period (year-month)